panoptes/POCS/CONTRIBUTING.md

 # Code Formatting

 - All Python should use [PEP 8 Standards](https://www.python.org/dev/peps/pep-0008/)
+   - Line length is set at 120 characters instead of 80
-- Do not leave in commented out code or unnecessary whitespace.
+- Do not leave in commented-out code or unnecessary whitespace.
 - Variable/function/class and file names should be meaningful and descriptive
 - File names should be underscored, not contain spaces ex. my_file.py
 - Define any project specific terminology or abbreviations you use in the file you use them